Our lawyers are all active contributors to their local community.

 Recent (and current) cases we have conducted on a pro bono basis for the community include:

-- We represented patients from a local medical centre seeking access to their treatment records following a change in ownership
+- Representing patients from a local medical centre seeking access to their treatment records following a change in ownership

-- We represented Parks & Playgrounds Movement in the NSW Land & Environment Court seeking to prevent the removal of 14 Hills fig trees from Laman Street
+- Representing Parks & Playgrounds Movement in the NSW Land & Environment Court seeking to prevent the removal of 14 iconic Hills fig trees from Laman Street

-- We represented the daughter of an elderly woman in a coronial inquest who died as a result of alleged nursing negligence
+- Representing the daughter of an elderly woman in a coronial inquest who died as a result of alleged nursing negligence

-- We represented community organisations wanting to clarify their policies and procedures for releasing confidential client records upon receipt of a court issued subpoena
+- Representing community organisations wanting to clarify their policies and procedures for releasing confidential client records upon receipt of a court issued subpoena

-- We represented GPs from a local medical centre threatened by their former employers with breach of restraint of trade
+- Representing GPs from a local medical centre threatened by their former employers with breach of restraint of trade

-Catherine Henry Lawyers is a firm member of the Public Interest Law Clearing House (‘PILCH’)
+- Catherine Henry Lawyers is a firm member of Justice Connect

 Our community involvement is extensive